textcreationpartnership/A02520/README.md

 ##Content Summary##

 #####Front#####
-Christian moderation In two books.
-By Jos: Exon.Hall, Joseph, 1574-1656.1640Approx.
-288 KB of XML-en
+TO ALL CHRISTIAN PEOPLE WHERESOEVER: But especially to those of this WESTERNE DIOCESE: AND THEREIN T
+1. THE CONTENTS.
+REcensui dissertationem hanc de Moderatione Christiana, duabus partibus absolutam, quarum altera de
 #####Body#####

+1. THE FIRST BOOK.
+Of Moderation in matter of Practice.

-1. §.
+    _ §.
 1. Of the use and necessity of Moderation, in generall.

-1. §.
+    _ §.
 II.
 Practicall moderation in matter of the palate: And therein, first of the excesse: and then, of the other extremity in defect.

-1. §.
+    _ §.
 III.
 Of some extremities in other vsages of the body.

-1. §.
+    _ §.
 IV.
 Of the extreames in the cases of lust.

-1. §.
+    _ §.
 V. The liberty that God hath given us in the use of his creatures.

-1. §.
+    _ §.
 VI.
 Together with our liberty, the just bounds of our moderation, in the liberall use of Gods creatures: and therein our limitation in respects to God.

-1. §.
+    _ §.
 VII.
 The limitation of our liberty, in respect of the pleasures themselves, first for the kinde, then for the quantity, and quality of them.

-1. §.
+    _ §.
 VIII.
 The limitation, and moderation of the pleasure of conjugall society.

-1. §.
+    _ §.
 IX.
 Of the limitation of our pleasures in the manner of using them.

-1. §.
+    _ §.
 X. Motives to Moderation in the use of all our pleasures.

-1. §.
+    _ §.
 XI.
 Of the mo•eration of our desires in matter of wealth and honour, &c.

-1. §.
+    _ §.
 XII.
 The moderation of our passions: and therein first of our sorrow.

-1. §.
+    _ §.
 XIII.
 Of spirituall sorrow and the moderation thereof.

-1. §.
+    _ §.
 XIV.
 Of the moderation of the Passion of Feare.

-1. §.
+    _ §.
 XV.
 Of the moderation of the passion of anger.

+1. The second Booke.
+Of Moderation in matter of Iudgement.

-1. §.
+    _ §.
 I. Of the danger of immoderation in matter of Iudgement, and of the remedy in generall.

-1. §.
+    _ §.
 II.
 Luke-warmenesse to be avoyded in Religion.

-1. §.
+    _ §.
 III.
 Zeale required in the matters of GOD; but to bee tempered with discretion and charity.

-1. §.
+    _ §.
 IIII.
 Rules for Moderation in Iudgement.

-1. §.
+    _ §.
 V. The second Rule for Moderation,

-1. §.
+    _ §.
 VI.
 The third rule of Moderation, viz.
 The avoydance of curiosity.

-1. §.
+    _ §.
 VII.
 The fourth rule of Moderation; to rest in those fundamentall truthes which are revealed clearely in the Scriptures.

-1. §.
+    _ §.
 VIII: The fifth rule of moderation, To be remisse and facile in unimporting verities, both in our opinion and censure.

-1. §.
+    _ §.
 IX.
 Remissenesse in matter of Censure.

-1. §.
+    _ §.
 X. The sixt rule of Moderation: Not to beleeve an opposite, in the state of a Tenet, or person.

-1. §.
+    _ §.
 XI.
 The seventh rule of Moderation, Not to judge of an adversaries opinion by the inferences pretended to follow upon it.

-1. §.
+    _ §.
 XII.
 The eighth rule of Moderation, To keepe opinions within their owne bounds, not imputing private mens conceits to whole Churches.

-1. §.
+    _ §.
 XIII.
 The ninth rule of Moderation: The actions and manners of men must not regulate our judgements concerning the cause.

-1. §.
+    _ §.
 XIIII.
 The tenth rule of Moderation: That wee must draw as neere as wee safely may, to Christian adversaries, in cases of lesser differences.

-1. §.
+    _ §.
 XV.
 The eleventh rule of Moderation; To refrayne from all rayling termes, and spightfull provocations in differences of Religion.

-1. §.
+    _ §.
 XVI.
 The twelfth rule of Moderation: That how-ever our judgements differ, wee should compose our affections towards Vnitie and Peace.

 **Types of content**